robertmotr/assault-cube-external-trainer/README.md

 # Start up screen when you launch the menu.
 ![Screenshot](https://github.com/robertmotr/assault-cube-external-trainer/blob/main/screenshot1.PNG)

-# After start up is complete, menu is displayed and you control it using numpad.
+# After start up is complete, the menu is displayed and you control it using your numpad.
 ![Screenshot](https://github.com/robertmotr/assault-cube-external-trainer/blob/main/screenshot2.PNG)